 The Project Management Institute (PMI) defines Project Portfolio Management (PPM) as a coordinated management of portfolio components to achieve specific organizational goals.
 Organizations can be effective when they use processes, methods, and techniques that support them to achieve organizational goals.
 It is important to note that there is a distinction between program and portfolio.
 In fact, a program can be defined as a collection of correlated projects that are part of a bigger initiative.
 At the same time, projects and programs that compose a portfolio can be independent of each other.
 PMI says that a portfolio can be made of other portfolios, programs, and projects.

-Organizations can use Project Portfolio Management (PPM) to determine the optimal resources needed to best reach their operational and commercial goals.
+When it comes to managing multiple projects, organizations can use Project Portfolio Management (PPM) to determine the optimal resources needed to best reach their operational and commercial goals.
 In addition, PPM provides companies with tools and instruments to schedule, monitor, and control activities by taking into consideration strategic objectives.

 Even if some general elements of PMI can be considered in adopting PPM, those standards do not include all the needed details to implement a process.
 In general, organizations should implement a PPM model according to their needs and goals.